apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets_test.py" combine_bounded_sum >}}
 {{< /highlight >}}

+{{< paragraph class="language-go" >}}
+All Combiners should be registered using the generic `register.CombinerX[...]` This allows the Go SDK to infer an encoding from any inputs/outputs, registers the DoFn for execution on remote runners, and optimizes the runtime execution of the DoFns via reflection.

+Combiner1 should be used when your accumulator, input, and output are all of the same type.
+It can be called with register.Combiner1[T](&CustomCombiner{}) where T is the type of the input/accumulator/output.

+Combiner2 should be used when your accumulator, input, and output are 2 distinct types.
+It can be called with register.Combiner2[T1, T2](&CustomCombiner{}) where T1 is the type of the accumulator and T2 is the other type.

+Combiner3 should be used when your accumulator, input, and output are 3 distinct types.
+It can be called with register.Combiner3[T1, T2, T3](&CustomCombiner{}) where T1 is the type of the accumulator, T2 is the type of the input, and T3 is the type of the output.
+{{< /paragraph >}}

 {{< highlight go >}}
 {{< code_sample "sdks/go/examples/snippets/04transforms.go" combine_simple_sum >}}
 {{< /highlight >}}